-A few months before the launch you have been:
+A few months before the launch you should be:

-- Grow an email list months before launch which should include influencers, advisors, and friends who will support you during launch day.
+- Growing an email list over a few months.
+This should include influencers, advisors, and friends who will support you during launch day.

 - If you have been doing a great job with your newsletter you should have subscribers, work towards sending out a special message to them specifically about your Product Hunt launch.